open-api-spex/open_api_spex/CONTRIBUTING.md

 To ship a release to Hex.pm, complete the following checklist:

 - Confirm the project builds and all tests pass on your machine `mix clean; mix test`
-- If possible, look for regressions by testing `master` against a project that uses open_api_spex.
+- If possible, look for regressions by testing `master` against a project that uses `:open_api_spex`.
 - Confirm the docs build successfully and do not contain obvious formatting errors `mix docs; open doc/index.html`
 - Review the `CHANGELOG.md` file, adding a line for each pr / issue and a larger description for significant changes.
 - Update the `@version` attribute in `mix.exs`